Miladxsar23/scroll-with-animation/README.md

-reset | method | This method is called when the scroll reaches the target scrollDown | method | This method is called when the target position is below the current position scrollUp | method | This method is called when the target position is above the current position checkHref | method | check href attribute , return true?<Array match>:NULL
+reset | method | This method is called when the scroll reaches the target scrollDown | method | This method is called when the target position is below the current position scrollUp | method | This method is called when the target position is above the current position checkHref | method | check href attribute , return true ?
+(Array match) : NULL

 create a instace of ScrollAnim class :